Asteroids (video game): Arcade sequels

 Released in 1981, Asteroids Deluxe was the first sequel to Asteroids.
 Dave Shepperd edited the code and made enhancements to the game without Logg's involvement.
 The onscreen objects are tinted blue, and hyperspace is replaced by a shield that depletes when used.
 The asteroids rotate, and new "killer satellite" enemies break into smaller ships that home in on the player's position.
 The arcade machine's monitor displays vector graphics overlaying a holographic backdrop.
 The game is more difficult than the original and enables saucers to shoot across the screen boundary, eliminating the lurking strategy for high scores in the original.

 Space Duel, released in arcades in 1982, replaces the rocks with colorful geometric shapes and adds cooperative two-player gameplay.

-1987's Blasteroids includes "power-ups, ship morphing, branching levels, bosses, and the ability to dock your ships in multiplayer for added firepower".
+1988's Blasteroids includes power-ups, ship morphing, branching levels, bosses, and the ability to dock ships in multiplayer for added firepower.
 Blasteroids uses raster graphics instead of vectors.